nuts-foundation/nuts-specification/rfc/rfc020-authorization-credential-extension.md

 ### Abstract

-A `assuranceLevel` field is added to the `NutsAuthorizationCredential`.
+An `assuranceLevel` field is added to the `NutsAuthorizationCredential`.
 It can be used inside a `resource` to indicate the required assurance level of the authentication.

 This RFC is an addition to the means listed in [RFC014](./rfc014-authorization-credential.md)